 We recommend choosing a rental on or very near to the beach in this area, since public access is so limited.
 It’s worth mentioning that although the seclusion of Southern Shores may seem like a drawback, that feeling goes away when you are relaxing on the gorgeous beaches here with no crowds.
 Here are the highest reviewed Southern Shores vacation rentals we found:

 Located on the south end of Southern Shores, this Outer Banks VRBO house rental is hard to beat if you have a large group.
 I haven’t seen a bigger deck on the entire OBX, and the views from it are unbelievable.
 The panoramic windows I’m the main living room give you an amazing view of the Atlantic.
 There are a wide variety of beds in this house, but there are 4 bedrooms with Queens or larger.
 The other two are set up for kids with twins and bunks.
 They will heat the pool during the colder months if requested, which can extend the swimming season for your vacation if needed.
-VRBO Review Score: 4.8/5 (35 reviews) Link: Check Availability and Rates
+VRBO Review Score: 4.8/5 (35 reviews) Link: Check Rates and Availability

 It’s not very often you find a rental that is only a few years old, especially not in this area.
 Carol’s 4 bedroom Southern Shores VRBO house rental isn’t directly on the beach, but is a 5 minute walk from it.
 The tradeoff is you can stay here for an absolute bargain.
 If you don’t mind a short walk to the beach, this rental might be the best value in the Outer Banks.
 We recommend renting bikes and using them to get to the beach in under a minute.
 You can actually rent them down the street and have them delivered to the house.
 Not surprisingly, the reviews on this new house are currently perfect.
-VRBO Review Score: 5/5 (22 reviews) Link: Check Availability and Rates
+VRBO Review Score: 5/5 (22 reviews) Link: Check Rates and Availability

 Located between Southern Shores and Kill Devil Hills, Kitty Hawk has a ton to offer.
 Most house or condo rentals in Kitty Hawk are more affordable and family friendly than the more secluded towns to the North.
 Since there are more rentals available in Kitty Hawk than most of the other towns in the Outer Banks, it can be easier to find a last minute reservations here.